Six simple changes that local residents want officials to make

 We wanted to know how citizens felt about those meetings.
 Consensus held 20 focus groups with people from across the political spectrum.
 They shared their experiences at public meetings and their ideas for what should change.
-[Report on the civility focus groups.]
+[Civility_Focus_Group_Summary 10 pages – Kansas City.]

 The public supports elected officials who make six simple changes in how they engage the public.

 - Involve people before you’ve made a decision.
 The earlier you involve us, the less conflict you’ll face.

 - Actively recruit participants.
 Don’t just post an ad or send a postcard.
 Build networks.
 Reach out to us.

 - Set ground rules.
 They help us feel safe.

 - Expect more from the public.
 Let us help make the hard choices.
 Let us be citizens, not just customers of government services.

 - Let us work in small groups with other citizens.
 We want to hear from one another and have a dialogue with people who think differently.